filipkastovsky/typelink/README.md

 ### @typelink/core

 When declaring dynamic paths, it is possible to use the TS `string` type in a way similar to `/users/{string}` to denote dynamic segments.
 This would not require any runtime utility and would thus make the library **truly zero-bundle**.
 However, this fails when using multiple dynamic segments or really when there is any segment following the dynamic part, as `string` will consume **any string** including the separators which follow.
 Due to current TS limitations, it is unfortunately not possible to set subtract from `string`, which would make this approach viable.

+> However, we actually use this system to make our type-system accept url hashes.
+As there is always only at most a single hash!

 ## Contributing